quieoo/Halfedge-Mesh-Editor/README.md

 usage
 -
-First，make sure GLFW is prepared,or rendering may not work.
+First of all，make sure GLFW is prepared,or rendering may not work.
+Gnerate executable file.

 ```
 g++ -o main glad.c stb_image.cpp main.cpp -lglfw3 -lpthread -lX11 -ldl -lGLEW
 ```
-After that,main is generated.
+After that,main is generated.Run it with a obj file.
 ```
 ./main input.obj
 ```
-For now,only sportted obj file with "v" and "f".
+For now,it only sportted obj file with "v" and "f".

 halfedge
 -